-Upon arrival, Siu surprised the party by informing them he had been successful in arranging a VIP trip to Beijing, the Forbidden City and the Great Wall.
+Upon arrival, Siu surprised the party by informing them he had been successful in arranging a VIP trip to Beijing, where they would admire the Forbidden City, and the Great Wall.
 Andy Warhol was to visit China for the first and only time.
 Christopher Makos, Warhol’s close friend and personal photographer, captured the trip on film.

 “Andy was the sort of front man of the band,” Makos has said of the party.
 “And we were the backup singers.”

-Yet while Warhol was at the height of his fame in his home country, the 54-year-old artist was virtually unknown in the People’s Republic of China, which had only recently instigated the policy of Reform and Opening Up, emerging from almost total isolation from the outside world..
+Yet while Warhol was at the height of his fame in his home country, the 54-year-old artist was virtually unknown in the People’s Republic of China, which had only recently instigated the policy of Reform and Opening Up and emerging from almost total isolation from the outside world..

 “For some strange reason, some Chinese did recognize Andy, much to our surprise,” says Makos.
 But for the most part the very distinctive artist only stood out in a crowd “because he looked so unusual, not because he was the guy who painted those portraits of Mao."

-The Mao portraits.
-In 1972, the year Nixon went to China following on from ping-pong diplomacy, Warhol had reached outside Hollywood and America for his next superstar: Mao Zedong.
-Stripping the iconic image of its propaganda context, he rendered it ironically fashionable in the West with his use of wide, colorful brushstrokes and hand-drawn lines.
+Yes, the Mao portraits.
+In 1972, the year Nixon went to China, Warhol had reached outside Hollywood and America for his next superstar: Mao Zedong.
+Stripping the iconic image of its propaganda context, he rendered it ironically fashionable in the West, with his use of wide, colorful brushstrokes and hand-drawn lines.
 Whether intended or not, the works mirrored political efforts to give China a friendly face in the eyes of Americans.